Apply for an Insurance Agent Business License in Dubai

 Select your facility: Choose a flexi-desk, serviced office, or dedicated office space within the free zone.

-Pay licence fees and receive your licence: Once all approvals are in place and fees are settled, your Business Licence is issued.
+Pay license fees and receive your license: Once all approvals are in place and fees are settled, your Business License is issued.

 Apply for visas: Apply for investor and employee residence visas as required.